 In performing the consistency analysis, CVCC will assess the following criteria:

-· Authorized disturbance: CVCC will identify whether the project will exceed the authorized disturbance quota for the permitting jurisdiction within the Conservation Area, accounting for any disturbance that has already been authorized under the CVMSCHP.
-Each jurisdiction’s authorized disturbance for a given Conservation Area is described in section 4.3.
+- Authorized disturbance: CVCC will identify whether the project will exceed the authorized disturbance quota for the permitting jurisdiction within the Conservation Area, accounting for any disturbance that has already been authorized under the CVMSCHP.
+Each jurisdiction’s authorized disturbance for a given Conservation Area is described in section 4.3 (PDF).

-· Required conservation measures: CVCC will confirm that the project’s work plan adheres to the Conservation Area’s required conservation measures, as described in section 4.3.
+- Required conservation measures: CVCC will confirm that the project’s work plan adheres to the Conservation Area’s required conservation measures, as described in section 4.3 (PDF).

-· Avoidance, minimization, and mitigation measures: CVCC will review the work plan to confirm that the project incorporates the necessary avoidance, minimization, and mitigation measures for any covered species, natural community, or essential ecological process that occurs within the project’s footprint.
-These measures are listed in section 4.4, and additional considerations may be discussed in chapters 9 and 10.
+- Avoidance, minimization, and mitigation measures: CVCC will review the work plan to confirm that the project incorporates the necessary avoidance, minimization, and mitigation measures for any covered species, natural community, or essential ecological process that occurs within the project’s footprint.
+These measures are listed in section 4.4 (PDF), and additional considerations may be discussed in chapters 9 (PDF) and 10 (PDF).

-· Land use adjacency guidelines: Land use adjacency guidelines must be incorporated into the project’s work plan.
-These guidelines are listed in section 4.5.
+- Land use adjacency guidelines: Land use adjacency guidelines must be incorporated into the project’s work plan.
+These guidelines are listed in section 4.5 (PDF).

-· Rough step proportionality: Rough step refers to the relative proportion of permitted disturbance to land conserved for each Conservation Area.
+- Rough step proportionality: Rough step refers to the relative proportion of permitted disturbance to land conserved for each Conservation Area.
 CVCC will analyze all the approved disturbance under the plan and compare it to the land conserved to make sure that disturbance is not outpacing conservation.
-Rough step is described in section 6.5.
+Rough step is described in section 6.5 (PDF).

 Joint Project Review applications must contain the following:

-· An application document [PS2] with project proponent and land owner signatures
+- An application document with the project proponent and landowner signatures

 Additional materials may be required based on the project’s location.
 Applicants are encouraged to carefully review sections 4.3–4.5 and to make sure the project description considers the review criteria.